IFS Coaching & a Brief Internal Family Systems Model Overview

-IFS Model Overview
+IFS Overview

 Internal Family Systems is an evidence-based modality (and a way of being) developed in the therapy room by Dr. Richard S. Schwartz over the last 40 years.
 His clients helped him see the various elements of the framework, and now, IFS is used not only in therapy but in medicine, schools, business, and coaching!
 It’s also a helpful personal and spiritual practice for many.